 Decay Class Description of Condition of Standing Dead Wood 1 All limbs and branches are present; the top of the crown is still present; all bark remains; sapwood is intact with minimal decay; heartwood is sound and hard.
-2 There are few limbs and no fine branches; the top may be broken; a variable and of bark remains; sapwood is sloughing with advanced decay; heartwood is sound base but beginning to decay in the outer part of the upper bole.
-Only limb stubs exist; the top is broken; a variable amount of bark remains; s 3 Only limb stubs exist; the top is broken; a variable amount of bark remains; s 3 is sloughing; heartwood has advanced decay in upper bole and is beginning base.
-4 Few or no limb stubs remain; the top is broken; a variable amount of bark rem sapwood is sloughing; heartwood has advanced decay at the base and is sloughing in the upper bole.
-5
+2 There are few limbs and no fine branches; the top may be broken; a variable amount of bark remains; sapwood is sloughing with advanced decay; heartwood is sound at base but beginning to decay in the outer part of the upper bole.
+3 Only limb stubs exist; the top is broken; a variable amount of bark remains; sapwood is sloughing; heartwood has advanced decay in upper bole and is beginning at the base.
+4 Few or no limb stubs remain; the top is broken; a variable amount of bark remains; sapwood is sloughing; heartwood has advanced decay at the base and is sloughing in the upper bole.
+5 No evidence of branches remains; the top is broken; less than 20 percent of the bark remains; sapwood is gone; heartwood is sloughing throughout.